BG3-Community-Library-Team/bg3-community/Tutorials/Visual/mrboneswildguide.md

 This guide assumes you have already installed these items and have a general idea on how to use them.
 Despite that, it is hopefully still aimed at beginners.
 Don’t be afraid of the length, it’s mostly pictures (maybe overexplaining some things to those who are more well-versed but I hope it is more helpful than pure text for those who aren’t).

+There is also a supplemental video on Youtube: https://youtu.be/Um_3z2vjMQ8 It does not cover the initial setup section of this guide and gathering of files so please read on.

 If it seems like I’m going between a lot of different plugins and tools instead of just using one for everything, it’s because this whole process is rather sensitive to how things are imported/exported and I’ve had the most consistent results this way.